 - WiFi is not the greatest, at least at most places we stayed.
 I had better wifi in Bali.

 - Apparently, they frown upon you driving on the right side of the road.
-Check the restrictions for licensing, but coming from America we didn’t need any sort of special permit or licence.
+Check the restrictions for licensing, but coming from America we didn’t need any sort of special permit or license.
 The first day was the hardest, especially driving in a big city like Auckland.
-The actual driving on the left side isn’t the hard part – it’s making turns onto other streets, and getting your brain to register what it needs to do on the round-abouts.
+The actual driving on the left side isn’t the hard part.
+It’s making turns onto other streets, and getting your brain to register what it needs to do on the round-a-bouts.

 - Some towns have public restrooms that take New Zealand coins.
 We never changed money over – kept meaning to, kept forgetting, didn’t really need any other than for using the public restrooms.
 So, it may be worthwhile to exchange $20 at the airport and get some coins and small bills so that you have them.
 Other than this, we used credit card everywhere.

-- You can’t get on Fox or Franz Glaciers unless you do a tour.
+- You can’t get on Fox or Franz Josef Glaciers unless you do a tour.
 Sadly, the glaciers have receded so far back that you can barely even see them on the hikes.
-We actually had a better view of Fox Glacier from a spot we drove down Cook Flat Road.
+We actually had a better view of Fox Glacier from a spot we drove over on Cook Flat Road near town.

 - The water on the Milford track is pretty much safe to drink.
 They have their warning that you can boil it if you are worried, but we drank it with no filter the whole trek and we were fine.
 The rangers also said they never treat their water and they’ve never had issues.
 But, if you DO get sick, it’s not my fault.